beakbahama/log/docs/chins.md

 ## Resources
 - [**Chin Uniqueness Video**](https://www.youtube.com/watch?v=7D5CQ98kll4) by Hank Green: Discover where I first learned about the uniqueness of human chins in late 2020 or early 2021.
-- [**The Enduring Puzzle of the Human Chin**](https://onlinelibrary.wiley.com/doi/10.1002/evan.21471) by James Pampush and David Daegling: Explore this review that delves into the various hypotheses proposed to explain why humans have chins, examining the strengths and weaknesses of each theory and demonstrating the ongoing debate within the knowledge community.
+- [**The Enduring Puzzle of the Human Chin**](https://onlinelibrary.wiley.com/doi/10.1002/evan.21471) by James Pampush and David Daegling: A review that delves into the various hypotheses proposed to explain why humans have chins, examining the strengths and weaknesses of each theory and demonstrating the ongoing debate within the knowledge community.
-- [**NPR Interview with James Pampush**](https://www.npr.org/2016/01/29/464893281/why-do-humans-have-chins-a-scientist-explains-the-enduring-puzzle): A brief but informative interview that offers insights into the enduring questions about human chins, featuring one of the authors of the paper "The Enduring Puzzle of the Human Chin".
+- [**NPR Interview**](https://www.npr.org/2016/01/29/464893281/why-do-humans-have-chins-a-scientist-explains-the-enduring-puzzle): A brief but informative interview that offers insights into the enduring questions about human chins, featuring one of the authors of the paper *The Enduring Puzzle of the Human Chin*.
 Listen time: approximately 3 minutes.